 Best Irish Produced Award-Festival Package

 The winner of the Special Category - HearSay Prize 2017 Best Irish Produced Award will win a specially tailored Festival Package.
-This includes a weeklong residency, an invitation to HearSay2017 in November plus a host of special HearSay2017 experiences (these ranged in 2015 from a special Audio Clinic with BBC Radio's Short Cut's Producer Eleanor McDowall to a mountain biking trip. ).
+This includes a weeklong residency, an invitation to HearSay2017 in November plus a host of special HearSay2017 experiences (in previous years these have ranged from a special Audio Clinic with BBC Radio's Short Cut's Producer Eleanor McDowall to a mountain biking trip. ).

 2 Overall Awards